 Though far from exhaustive, the following is a descriptive list of important sub-collections within the larger permanent collection of the Museum.

-Situated throughout the University’s lush 320−acre midcentury modern campus, the outdoor sculpture collection is the Museum’s oldest collection.
+Situated throughout the University’s lush 320−acre midcentury modern campus, the Public Art Park includes many historic works of art, from mosaics, murals, and outdoor sculpture collection is the Museum’s oldest collection and has grown to include several historic works and .
 The original collection of nine sculptures began in 1965 with the California International Sculpture Symposium.
 Notably, this was the first event of its kind in the U.S. and the first ever to be held on a college campus.
 Spearheaded by former sculpture professor Kenn Glenn, it represents a significant multidisciplinary experiment through its integration of public art practice with innovative science and industrial technology and production.
 Each artist invited to participate in the Symposium was paired with an industrial sponsor that provided technological assistance in the form of expertise, access to facilities, equipment, and materials.
 Many of these collaborations inspired new industrial and artistic techniques.
 This landmark collection is incorporated into the campus masterplan designed by architect Edward A. Killingsworth.
 Since the Symposium, the collection has grown to over 20 works and constitutes an essential element in the Museum’s programmatic commitment to supporting innovative use of materials.
 Sculptures by Maren Hassinger, Robert Irwin, Nancy Holt, Maxine Stussy, and Michael Davis are among later acquisitions to the collection.

 Gordon F. Hampton Collection